Rathoreram62/Rathoreram62/README.md

 - Currently learning **cybersecurity and bug bounty hunting**
 - Focused on web application security and ethical hacking
-- Exploring new tools, techniques and CTFs
+- Exploring new tools, techniques
 - Open to collaborating on security-related projects
-- Fun fact: always one tab away from breaking my own VM

 <br clear="both">